A unified stochastic approximation framework for learning in games: Acknowledgments

-We conclude this section with the proof of our iterate boundedness result. \begin{proof}[Proof of \cref{prop:bounded}] Our proof hinges on the construction of a suitable ``energy function'' $\energy\from\dspace\to\R_{+}$ for \eqref{eq:MRM}.
+\begin{proof}[Proof of \cref{prop:bounded}] Our proof hinges on the construction of a suitable ``energy function'' $\energy\from\dspace\to\R_{+}$ for \eqref{eq:method}.
 To define it, we will assume for simplicity \textendash\ and without loss of generality \textendash\ that $\points$ has nonempty topological interior in $\pspace$ (which can be achieved by redefining $\pspace$ to be the affine hull of $\points$), that the reference point $\base$ in \cref{def:subco} is the origin $0 \in \pspace$, and that $\hreg(\base) = 0$ (which can be achieved by a simple translation).

 With this in mind, let $\hconj(\dpoint) = \max_{\point\in\points}\{\braket{\dpoint}{\point} - \hreg(\point)\}$ denote the convex conjugate of $\hreg$.
 Then, by \cref{lem:Fench} in \cref{app:mirror}, we have